AI-in-Hand/platform/README.md

 ## Installation

-Follow these steps for setting up the environment and running the Nalgonda project locally:
+Follow these steps for setting up the environment and running the AI in Hand Platform locally:

 1. Ensure Python 3.11+ and Node.js 20.10+ are installed.
 2. Install Python dependencies either from `requirements.txt` or using Poetry.
 3. Configure environment variables in ".env", taking ".env.testing" as a reference point (used only for local development).
 4. To set up the frontend:
    - For local development: `npm install && npm run start`
-   - For production: `npm install -g gatsby-cli && npm install --global yarn && yarn install && yarn build` (builds to nalgonda/ui/ directory to be served by FastAPI)
+   - For production: `npm install -g gatsby-cli && npm install --global yarn && yarn install && yarn build` (builds to backend/ui/ directory to be served by FastAPI)

 ### Running the Application
-Start the FastAPI server with: `uvicorn nalgonda.main:app --reload`
+Start the FastAPI server with: `uvicorn backend.main:app --reload`

 ## Deployment to Heroku